 Alex went on to acknowledge that the team has heard players’ interest in expanding Lost Sector activities, but they aren’t sure how they want to go about doing it yet.
 It is on their minds, and they will continue to update us as a more solid plan comes together.

 Of course, the upcoming balance changes will certainly have an effect on Public Event and Lost Sector gameplay.
-Better yet, February 27th’s addition of fireteam member indicators to the destination maps will help players keep track of their friends while chasing Public Events and running down Lost Sectors.
+Better yet, February 27th’s addition of fireteam member indicators to the destination maps helps players keep track of their friends while chasing Public Events and running down Lost Sectors.

 See the “But First” section above for more details.

-TL;DR: Lost Sector loot chest bug is fixed, and loot throttling has been completely removed.
+Public Event & Lost Sector TL;DR: Lost Sector loot chest bug is fixed, and loot throttling has been completely removed.
 Future Lost Sector expansions TBD.
-Fireteam members will show up on the map starting February 27th.
-Now is a good time if you need tokens, later is a good time if you want more Lost Sectors, and February 27th is a good time if you’re playing with friends who like to wander off.
+Fireteam members show up on the map as of February 27th.
+Now is a good time if you need tokens or if you’re playing with friends who like to wander off, later is a good time if you want more Lost Sectors.

 The Overall Destiny 2 TL;DR: